 Have a Motionpoems-related lesson plan you want to share with the world?
 Contact Saara at firstname.lastname@example.org.

 A dozen poems are selected annually for public screening at our annual festival and premiere.
 Our premieres are co-hosted by The Walker Art Center and the Minneapolis-St Paul International Film Festival.
 Soon, we’ll add regional premieres, including Miami and Los Angeles, to our calendar.
 We release new motionpoems online each month.
 Talks are underway with regional and national broadcasters about distribution, and we welcome more such conversations.

 Todd Boss, co-founder, Executive and Artistic Director, poet and public artist

 Egg Creative, a leading provider of original and licensed music for film, television, and advertising in Minneapolis.

 Claire McGirr, senior producer with many years of experience, currently at Smuggler in NYC.

 Saara Myrene Raappana, communications director, poet and editor

-Su Hwang, communications assistant, poet and activist
+Su Hwang, communications associate, poet and activist

 Julie Stroud, grant writer